wezm/wezm.net/v2/content/posts/2020/rust-top-alternatives/index.md

 `ytop` and `bottom` use a layout that appears to be inspired by [gotop].
-In fact, `ytop` is written by the same person as `gotop`. `zenith` uses a layout that's a bit more like traditional `top` with and histograms above the process list.
+In fact, `ytop` is written by the same person as `gotop`. `zenith` uses a layout that's a bit more like traditional `top` with histograms above the process list.

 I typically use `top` to: